NabilM5/ALX/The-Maze-Project-main/README.md

-Here is a revised version of the README.md with your updated author information and a suggestion for replacing the video with a screenshot:

----

 # The Maze

 The Maze is a 3D Maze game that utilizes ray casting to transform a 2D map into a 3D navigable environment!